Ok, so here it goes.

 And this is the current debt/bills I have standing in my way.

 - Car: $25,129

-So, this is where I’m starting.
-Full Disclosure.
-No Trust Fund.
-No Savings.
-No inheritance.
-You have all my details, good and bad.
+This is where I’m starting.
 If you plan on walking through this journey with me, make note of your own personal and business goals (for right now, just focus on your goals for this year), your debts, your remaining monthly bills and your sources (and resources) for income.